The Travel Guide to Vanua Levu for Families© FijiPocketGuide.com

 Kids’ Clubs in Vanua Levu

 Give everyone in the family their own version of “Fiji time” by taking the little ones to the resort’s kids’ club.
 The award-winning Bula Club for Kids at the Jean-Michel Cousteau Resort assigns a nanny for each child under the age of 5, while kids aged 6 to 12 are in groups of five led by a dedicated “buddy”.
-The Bula Club for Kids runs from 8am to 9pm, which involves exploration, educational games, cultural activities and short excursions within the resort.
+The Bula Club for Kids runs from 8 am to 9 pm, and involves exploration, educational games, cultural activities and short excursions within the resort.

 Another option is the Jungle Kids Club at the Koro Sun Resort.
 The Meimei Nanny service is a great option for infants aged 3 years and under, while the Bula Buddy is a program for 4-12-year-olds.
 Activities include rainforest hikes, Fijian cultural activities, arts and crafts, tidal pool exploration, snorkelling (7+ years) and much more!